-Nearly five decades have passed since Peter Gabriel, as the frontman of Genesis, first bounded onstage wearing a plush fox head and a chysanthemum crown.
-Gabriel was daft and daring in the band he cofounded in 1967 with his schoolmates, spinning cryptic tales via epic songs ("Supper's Ready") and convoluted concept albums(The Lamb Lies Down on Broadway).
+Over five decades have passed since Peter Gabriel, as the frontman of Genesis, first bounded onstage wearing a plush fox head and a chysanthemum crown.
+An adept storyteller with a theatrical flourish, Gabriel always pushed the artistic boundaries of the band he cofounded in 1967 with his schoolmates, spinning cryptic tales via epic songs ("Supper's Ready") and concept albums, like The Lamb Lies Down on Broadway.

-After releasing seven album with Genesis and departing the band in 1975, Gabriel began a solo career that boldly expanded on his experimentalism.
-He released a series of four eponymous albums (known Stateside as Car, Scratch, Melt and Security) that nudged at the theatrical perimeters of pop music, inching towards performance art (akin to fellow adventurers David Bowie, Laurie Anderson, Kate Bush, and Talking Heads).
-Gabriel's bold approach not only dealt with what could be accomplished onstage, but in the studio too.
-He used early computer samplers, like the Fairlight CMI, and explored the creative possibilities of video, with a fledgling MTV as an unlikely platform.
+Gabriel released seven albums with Genesis and departed the band in 1975.
+His solo career boldly expanded on his experimentalism.
+His series of four eponymous albums (known Stateside as Car, Scratch, Melt and Security) nudged at the theatrical perimeters of pop music and inched towards performance art, akin to fellow adventurers David Bowie, Laurie Anderson, Kate Bush, and Talking Heads.
+Gabriel's visionary approach covered far more than onstage performance: he used early computer samplers, like the Fairlight CMI, and explored the creative possibilities of video, with a fledgling MTV as an unlikely platform.

 Gabriel's power lies in the cathartic grace of his wistful vocals, confessional lyrics, stirring arrangements, and an intuitive use of international musicians (in addition to longtime bandmates like bassist Tony Levin, guitarist David Rhodes and drummers Manu Katche, Ged Lynch and Jerry Marotta).
 A couplet of deeply personal albums followed the stratospheric success of So—with a stretch of a decade in between both releases—1992's Us and 2002's Up.
 In this decade, Gabriel has explored collaborations of cover songs between fellow artists, via Scratch My Back and I'll Scratch Yours.